James-Holloway/HELLIONHarmony/README.md

 ## How do I make my own plugin?

 You will need to create a .NET Class Library targetting .NET Framework 4.7.2.
-Add references to the (unmodified) HELLION assemblies.
+Add references to the (unmodified) HELLION assemblies and the Nuget package `Lib.Harmony`.
+I recommend turning off "Copy local" on these dependencies as they will be already be loaded on plugin load.

 Create your Plugin derivative class and give it a unique identifier, this is how Harmony handles the patches.
 Then create your other classes in the same project, giving the classes the `HELLIONPatch` attribute and the patch scope for it to apply to.
 Alternatively you can give the plugin the `PatchScope OnlyScope` property and use the `HarmonyPatch` attribute.